Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 - Remote HTTPS CIDR IP: Provide the IP address range that can HTTPS to the EC2 instance (port 443).

 - Key Pair: Provide a name of an existing EC2 KeyPair to enable SSH access to the instances.

-Configure Network Interfaces which should be attached to the instances created.
-Note that the Primary IPs are for primary instance of high availability pair and Secondary IPs are configured for secondary instance of the high availability pair.
+Configure Network Interfaces which must be attached to the instances created.
+Note that the Primary IPs are for the primary instance of the high availability pair and Secondary IPs are configured for the secondary instance of the high availability pair.

 Configure other Parameters such as Instant Type and Tenancy Type and click Next.